tqgminh/ttud20201/README.md

-# Applied Algorithm
+# Applied Algorithms
-Solutions for some problems in 7 lessons I've done in Applied Algorithm course.
+Solutions for some problems in 7 lessons I've done in Applied Algorithms course.
 All code is written by C++ language.